jeffchiou/coordiscroll/README.md

 ## Quickstart

 Each element can have an account, which can publish to different channels, as well as subscribe to different channels.
-Each account responds channel broadcasts using a scroll transformation function specific to the channel.
+Each account responds to channel broadcasts using a scroll transformation function specific to the channel.

 Basic synchronization, where `el` is an array of elements/nodes.